Wellbeing Wednesdays

 • Sign up for early job shadowing or field placement.

-• Pursue micro-internships on Wednesdays through Trinity’s network or through Chicago Semester.
+• Pursue micro-internships through Trinity’s Community Alliance Program

-• Take advantage of Trinity’s growing network of college-student-schedule-friendly employers to find flexible ways to earn income.
+• Take advantage of Trinity’s network of college-student-schedule-friendly employers to find flexible ways to earn income.

 • Serve as a student leader and collaborate with other student leaders.